-With a faster aperture, you can afford using slower shutter speed, making it possible to shoot in low light, without raising the ISO and maintaining the quality of the images.
+With a bigger aperture on a 50mm prime lens, you can afford using slower shutter speed, making it possible to shoot in low light, without raising the ISO and maintaining the quality of your images.

-I spent several hours writing about aperture, shutter speed and ISO because I wanted to make sure I covered the basics of these three pillar of photography.
+I spent several hours writing about aperture, shutter speed, and ISO because I wanted to make sure I covered the basics of these three pillars of photography.
 You can find my articles here:

 Better, Sharper Images

-- From a lens design perspective, prime lenses are sharper, considering that they do not have an array of different focal lengths to accommodate.
+- From a lens engineering perspective, prime lenses are more efficient, considering that they do not have an array of different focal lengths to accommodate.
 This translates to better, sharper images.